sraka1/kjosturett-web/README.md

-# Voliprav.si / Vote Correctly - A one-stop for Parliament elections in Iceland
+# Voliprav.si / Vote Correctly - A one-stop for Parliament elections in Slovenia

 _Citizens have the right to non-biased information to cast an informed vote.
 We, the people of Slovenia, inspired by the people of Iceland, built this project to solve this problem for local elections._